 The Plan is structured around a set of goals, objectives, desired outcomes, and actions.
 The goals provide strategic direction and articulate Engineers and Geoscientists BC's role with respect to climate change.
-The objectives describe the key tools or "means" that Engineers and Geoscientists BC will use to fulfill these goals.
-By fulfilling the goals and objectives in this Plan, Engineers and Geoscientists BC hopes to contribute to achieving the desired outcomes or "ends" which will be used to evaluate progress and update the Plan as needed to improve results.
+The objectives describe the key tools or progress and update the Plan as needed to improve results.
 The ten actions are the priority activities that Engineers and Geoscientists BC commits to implement in a phased approach.